AgoraIO-Community/Agora-Unreal-SDK-CPP/README.md

 # AgoraVideoCall

 The Agora Video Call is a demo app that will help you get video chat integrated directly into your Unreal Engine applications using the AgoraPlugin, that wraps Agora Video SDK.
+This guide will help you get the sample up and running.

+See the full step-by-step [integration tutorial](C++\ Approach/GUIDE.md) and [Blueprints Guide](Blueprints\ Approach/GUIDE.md) for more info.

 With this sample app, you can: